skupperproject/skupper-example-hello-world/README.md

 The backend service is currently available only inside namespace 1, so when the frontend service in namespace 2 attempts to contact it, it fails.

-In the next steps, we will establish connectivity between the two services and make the backend available to the frontend in namespace 2.
+In the next steps, we will establish connectivity between the two namespaces and make the backend available to the frontend in namespace 2.

 ## Step 3: Connect your namespaces

 To connect namespaces, Skupper requires a token representing permission to form a connection.
-This connection token contains a secret (only share it with those you trust) and the logistical details of making a connection.
+This token contains a secret (only share it with those you trust) and the logistical details of making a connection.

-Use `skupper connection-token` to generate the token.
+Use `skupper connection-token` in namespace 1 to generate the token.

 Namespace 1:

     skupper connection-token $HOME/secret.yaml

-Use `skupper connect` to use the generated token to form a connection.
+Use `skupper connect` in namespace 2 to use the generated token to form a connection.

 Namespace 2:

     skupper connect $HOME/secret.yaml

-If your consoles sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token.
+If your console sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token.

 ## Step 4: Expose the backend service on the Skupper network

 We now have connected namespaces, but there is one more step.
-To expose a service from one namespace on all the connected namespaces, Skupper uses an annotation on Kubernetes services.
+To select a service from one namespace for exposure on all the connected namespaces, Skupper uses an annotation on Kubernetes services.

 Use `kubectl annotate` with the annotation `skupper.io/proxy=http` to expose the backend service: